manticoresoftware/manticoresearch-php/docs/query.md

 ```
 ## In()

-Creates a `in` filter.
+Creates an `in` filter.

-Expects two arguments: an attribute or alias name and an array with values
+Expects two arguments: an attribute or alias name and an array with values.

  ```php
 $bool->must(new \Manticoresearch\Query\In('year', [2014,2015,2016]));